 Answering the phone with a gruff, “hello” instead of a helpful, professional greeting.

 Just because you run your business out of your spare bedroom doesn’t mean your clients have to know it.
 Get an email address that matches your domain (your website hosting company can provide one) and add a second phone line dedicated solely to your business, so you know when to answer the phone as a business owner and when it’s okay to be laid back.
+Visiting chalkboard would be the best option in this regard.

 4. Build Your Brand